joestubbs/coe379l-fa25/docs/unit04/intro_to_transformers.rst

 a large number of words (hundreds of thousands in the English language, for example).
 Option 2 produces the smallest index space, as the number of unique characters is relatively small (26 English letters, ignoring capitalization, plus punctutation characters).
-But option 2 produces much longer sequences and may
+But option 2 produces much longer sequences which may create issues learning patterns from the data.

 The third option is perhaps the method that is most commonly in use today, and it represents a compromise between options 1 and 2.
-The idea common word fragments, including punctuation, so that very similar words with the same fragments map to the same index.
+The idea is to use common word fragments, including punctuation, so that very similar words with the same fragments map to the same index.

 For example, this type of tokenizer might map the word "jumping" to two word fragments,